What is Shell's Net Carbon Footprint ambition?

 The Paris Agreement: taking immediate action

 While our ambition is long term, we believe we must act today.
-So beginning in 2019, we have set an unconditional three-year target to reduce our Net Carbon Footprint by 2% to 3% compared to 2016.
+So beginning in 2019, we started setting unconditional targets to reduce our Net Carbon Footprint.
+Our target announced in 2019 was a reduction of 2% to 3% over three years compared to 2016.
+Our next target, announced in 2020, was a reduction of 3% to 4% by the end of 2022.

-This target setting will then be done annually, with each year’s target covering either a three or five-year period.
-Our executives' pay is now linked, in part, to this target.
+This target setting will be done annually, with each year’s target covering either a three or five-year period.
+Our executives' pay, and that of around 16,500 staff, is now linked, in part, to this target.

-To ensure our Net Carbon Footprint ambition is consistent with the Paris Agreement, we looked into how the world could achieve its goal.
-We published the results of this work as our Sky scenario.
+To ensure our Net Carbon Footprint ambition is consistent with the 1.5° Celsius goal of the Paris Agreement, we looked at the work done by the IPCC for their Special Report on Global Warming of 1.5° Celsius.

 Governments, regulators and consumers also have a major role to play if the world is to achieve the goal of the Paris Agreement.
 The world must change the way it uses energy and the types of energy it demands.
 And if Shell is to meet our ambition we will have to be a part of this effort by changing what we sell.